learn-co-curriculum/react-phase-2-project-requirements/README.md

 Example: A user clicks a button that says 'Get Gifs'
 * React makes a request to Rails
 * Rails makes a request to the Giphy Api
-* Rails receives the response from Giphy
+* Rails receives the response from Giphy and sends to React
-* React receives the response from Rails
+* React receives the response from Rails and you do something with it on the client

 This is so you can avoid any *CORS* issues.
 If you are unable to hit an API from your React app due to a CORS restriction, it is very likely that it is impossible to do so. _Brief Refresher on CORS: the idea is that from one domain (the port your webpack development server is running on) you are not allowed to access another domain.
 You must make the request from a server (i.e. Rails), so the request is exempt from the Same-Origin Policy restriction._

-### Server Setup
+## Backend Setup
 ```
 rails new <my-project> --api -T --database=postgresql
 ```